As a job seeker, you should absolutely be aware of what an Employee Referral Program is. But, why you might ask?

 It’s a simple answer.
 Organizations around the world are utilizing Employee Referral Programs to meet their hiring needs and paying internal employees big time cash bonuses to refer friends and former colleagues to meet open headcount requirements.

-Rather than spending anywhere from $10,000-$30,000 for external recruiting agency fees (on each hire!) or exhausting corporate recruiting with difficult searches, companies are finding increased efficiency by offering cash to employees who refer their friends for interviews.
+You see, rather than spending anywhere from $10,000-$30,000 for external recruiting agency fees (on each hire!) or exhausting corporate recruiting with difficult searches, companies are finding increased efficiency by offering cash to employees who refer their friends for interviews.
 Some employee referral cash bonuses might start at $100 or $500, yet some companies offer $2,000, $3,000 or even $5,000 per hired referral!

 If you’re still not sure of what an employee referral program is, let’s break it down before diving into why it can be such a great tool for job seekers, and not just employers.